-Mark Zuckerberg wears hoodies and flip-flops to meetings.
-Is that proof of unprecedented dress freedom?
-Or is he an exception?
-Are we all blurring the lines between our professional and personal lives?
-Or do some of us dress strictly for professional contexts?
-How to calibrate your aesthetic appearance for work when your work contexts are always changing?
+Many are navigating precarious jobs in a labour market in which aesthetics are increasingly important.
+The question of this research project is, simply: how?
+How to calibrate your aesthetic appearance for work when your work contexts are always changing due to short-term contracts?
 What daily aesthetic practices do we engage in and how is the precarization of urban labour markets translated into this everyday aesthetic labour?

 Working with methods such as ethnographic participation and qualitative interviewing we research aesthetic labour in the post-Fordist precarious urban.